denniszielke/phoenix/hints/creatingresources.md

 Via Azure CLI:
 https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli

-## Install docker on Ubuntu in Azure
+## Install docker on Ubuntu 16.04 LTS (do not use the docker ubuntu vm from marketplace) in Azure

 Install docker via package
 ~~~